Skip to Content

 In the meantime, Burlem is crediting the use of unmanned drones with the accidental discovery and calling on other drone pilots to submit their whale footage for examination.

-“It’s exciting to think about what as-yet unseen behaviors we may soon uncover, as well as how more headbutting observations may help us to shed light on the functions the behaviour may serve,” he said.
+“It’s exciting to think about what as-yet unseen behaviors we may soon uncover, as well as how more headbutting observations may help us to shed light on the functions the behavior may serve,” he said.
 “If there are people out there with similar footage, we would be very keen to hear from them.”

 Just be sure to keep your distance.